hansb001/smarthome/README.md

 # Open-source tools to connect and control your ‘Smart home’ via MQTT and Bluetooth
 Sometimes it can be complicated to read certain sensors to see what is going on.
-This code-pattern makes that simple, with only open-source technologies.
+This tutorial makes that simple, with only open-source technologies.
 This might not be an enterprise-ready solution, but it shows how easy it is to use any device.
 So also, more professional devices can be used in similar ways.

-When you have completed this code-pattern, you will understand how to:
+When you have completed this tutorial, you will understand how to:

 * Connect sensors and actuators to an Arduino and read their values.
 * Set up a gateway on a Raspberry Pi.